IUDataStructuresCourse/course-web-page-fall-2023/lab1.md

 - Build and run the code
 - Debug and test

-I first create a IntelliJ project "RotationTest".
-After creation, the file structure is:
+We first create a IntelliJ project "RotationTest".
+After creation, the file structure looks like:
 ![](resources/lab1/mint_proj.png)

-Suppose I am to implement the "ripple** approach of array rotation.
-I right click on the **`src`** directory in the file structure and choose **"Java Class"**.
+Suppose we are to implement the "ripple" approach of array rotation.
+We right click on the `src` directory in the file structure and choose **"Java Class"**.
 ![](resources/lab1/new_java_class.png)

-I enter "Rotation" as its name.
+We enter "Rotation" as its name.
 IntelliJ creates a new file `src/Rotation.java` whose content is an empty `public class Rotation`.
-In the editor, I create `rotate_ripple` as a public static member function of `Rotation`:
+In the editor, we create `rotate_ripple` as a public static member function of `Rotation`:

 ```java